thetinygoat/segment/README.md

 ### Installation

-> Currently Segment is only tested on macOS (because that's what I have access to), but it should not be a problem to run it on linux.
-If you come across any errors during installation please feel free to open an issue.

 Segment is built using Rust, so you will need rust and it's toolchain installed on your system.
 To install rust you can follow the steps [here](https://rustup.rs/).

 After installing you can follow the steps below to build and run segment from source.